About Me

 avatar

 Hello, I’m Andy!
-I live in San Francisco, and love to lead teams building extremely ambitious, high-impact moonshots around emerging technologies and/or in emerging markets (“emerging everything” is my favorite area to be working in).
+I live in Los Angeles (when I’m not traveling).
+I love to build, and lead teams building, extremely ambitious, high-impact moonshots around emerging technologies and/or emerging markets. (“emerging everything” is my favorite area to work in)

 Latest Projects

-I’m also supporting the team at Talent City as a Founding Council member, since I love their vision of providing local ecosystems that enable startups to thrive, and am proud to help contribute to their mission.
+I’m also supporting the team at Itana (formerly Talent City) as a Founding Council member, since I love their vision of providing local ecosystems that enable startups to thrive, and am proud to help contribute to their mission.

 African Developers & Startups

-I lead Google’s Ecosystem team for Sub-Saharan Africa, with team members on the ground across Africa.
-My team’s focus is on reaching top startups and developers through scalable, high-impact programs, focused on all stages of the developer lifecycle, from developers writing their first lines of code, to entrepreneurs launching their first startups and apps, and on to the most successful developers on the African continent.
+For nearly a decade I led Google’s Ecosystem team for Sub-Saharan Africa, a fully distributed team working out of Google offices across the continent.
+My team was focused on reaching top startups and developers through scalable, high-impact programs, focused on all stages of the developer lifecycle, from developers writing their first lines of code, to entrepreneurs launching their first startups and apps, and on to the most successful developers on the African continent.

-As part of that work, my team has been focused on mapping the current state of, and economic potential of, Africa’s technology ecosystem.
-That has included the creation of the Africa Developer Ecosystem 2021 report created with Accenture, the e-Conomy Africa 2020 report which Google created with the IFC, and the Africa Technology Ecosystem 2020 report with Accenture.
+Because I believe in holistic impact, I ensured that beyond operating our own programs, my team focused on building first-ever maps of the current state and potential of Africa’s technology ecosystem.
+I piloted the idea internally, raised funds, and launched the Africa Developer Ecosystem 2021 report created with Accenture, the e-Conomy Africa 2020 report which Google created with the IFC, and the Africa Technology Ecosystem 2020 report with Accenture.
+Long-term outcomes of that work include defining metrics used for evaluating of Africa’s future economic potential from software development (Brookings Institution), GitHub’s scoping of Africa’s developer landscape (State of the Octoverse Report), and more.

-I also led the creation of and hiring for Google for Startups Accelerator Africa, a $3+ million program supporting African startups with equity-free support, mentorship, working space and access to expert advisers through an intensive three-month program held twice per year in Lagos, Nigeria.
+Finally, I led the creation of and hiring for Google for Startups Accelerator Africa, a $3+ million program supporting African startups with equity-free support, mentorship, working space and access to expert advisers through an intensive three-month program held twice per year in Lagos, Nigeria.
+This program was Google for Startup’s first regional accelerator, and became the template for their transformation from a centralized model based in San Francisco, into a localized, regionally-based program operating in six continents.

 Crypto & more: DAOs, NFTs, web3

-I traded my first bitcoin in 2013, and since then I’ve been ramping up my interest in crypto and blockchain technologies and how they impact people and products, so I’ve been investing and participating in cryptocurrencies, DAOs, NFTs, and trying out web3 developer tools.
+I traded my first bitcoin in 2013, and since then my interest has continued to grow in crypto / blockchain technologies and how they impact people and products, so I’ve been investing and participating in cryptocurrencies, DAOs, web3 tooling, and NFTs.

 As an angel investor in seed-stage technology startups focused on emerging markets and/or disruptive technologies, I’ve made 50+ angel investments and counting.
-Investments with quite notable growth so far (in many cases, I’ve been with them since their earliest rounds) include Alto, Doola, Klasha, Mood Health, Paga, Panther, Republic, Termii, and Vurbl.
+Investments with quite notable growth so far (in many cases, I’ve been with them since their earliest rounds) include Alto, Doola, Klasha, Mood Health, Paga, Republic, and Termii.

 When it comes to VC fund investing, I’m a Limited Partner with the Microtraction and Future Africa African venture capital funds.
 I’ve been proud to support both funds, their general partners, and portfolio startups from their earliest days.
 I’ve joined Weekend Fund as a Community LP, to help support their founders and portfolio startups.